sass/sass/proposal/package-importer.d.ts.md

 This proposal also defines a built-in Node importer.

 For example, `@use "pkg:bootstrap";` would resolve to the path of a library-defined export within the `bootstrap` dependency.
-In Node, that would be resolved within `node_modules`, using the [Node resolution algorithm].
+In Node, that could be resolved within `node_modules`, using the [Node resolution algorithm].

 [node resolution algorithm]: https://nodejs.org/api/packages.html